-For use at the Annual General Meeting of the shareholders of WNS (Holdings) Limited (the "Company") to be held at 2.00 pm on Wednesday, August 8, 2007 and any adjournment thereof.
+For use at the Annual General Meeting of the shareholders of WNS (Holdings) Limited (the "Company") to be held at 1.00 pm on Monday, September 15, 2008 and any adjournment thereof.

-I/We [insert name] of [address]

-[insert name] of

-[address] of

-[address] of

-[insert name] of
+I/We [insert name] of [address] (BLOCK LETTERS PLEASE), being (a) shareholder(s) of the above named Company, hereby appoint the Chairman of the Annual General Meeting or [insert name] [address] proxy to vote for me/us and on my/our behalf at the Annual General Meeting of the Company to be held at 1.00 pm on Monday, September 15, 2008 and at any adjournment thereof or on a poll in respect of [insert number]ordinary shares in the capital of the Company.

-\An alternative proxy may be named if desired - delete as appropriate.
-A proxy need not be a shareholder of the Company.

-\\ If you appoint more than one proxy then you will need to specify the number of ordinary shares in respect of which the named proxy is entitled to vote.
-If you only appoint one proxy you do not need to specify the number of ordinary shares you hold.

-I / We direct my / our proxy to vote as follows:-

-ORDIN ORDINARY RESOLUTIONS AGAINST ABSTAIN

-1. Annual accounts

-2. Re-appointment of auditors

-3. Auditors' remuneration

-4. a.
-Re-election of Mr. Richard O. Bernays as a Director of the company

-4. b.
-Re-election of Sir Anthony A. Greener as a Director of the company
+An alternative proxy may be named if desired - delete as appropriate.
+A proxy need not be a shareholder of t he Company.
+If you appoint more than one proxy, you will need to specify the number of ordinary shares in respect of wh ich the named p roxy is entitled t to vote.
+If you appoint only one proxy you do not need to specify the number of ordinary shares you hold. • , 3 I / We direct my / our proxy to vote as follows:- ORDINARY RESOLUTIONS FOR AGAINST ABSTAIN 1.
+Annual accounts Annual accounts Re-appointment of auditors Auditors' remuneration Re-election of Mr. Ramesh Shah as a Director of the Company Re-election of Mr. Neeraj Bhargava as a Director of the Company Directors' remuneration 3.
+Auditors' remuneration 4.
+Re-election of Mr. Ramesh Shah as a Director of the Company Re-election of Mr. Neeraj Bhargava as a Director of the Company 6.
+Directors' remuneration Date:, 2008 Signature of Shareholder/Authorised Signatory Signature of Shareholder/Authorised Signatory •.
+(If you are signing this form as a director or officer of a body corporate or other entity, please indicate in what or signing for e.g. "Director of X Limited" or "Director of X Limited as general partner of Y Limited Partnership" signing and who o you are signing for e.g. Director of A minited of Director of A minited as general partner of Y minited Partnership ) •

-5. Directors' remuneration

-Date: \\\\\, 2007

-Signature of Shareholder/Authorised signatory

-(If you are signing this form as a director or officer of a body corporate or other entity, please indicate in what capacity you are signing and who you are signing for e.g. "Director of X Limited" or "Director of X Limited as general partner of Y Limited Partnership").